Lynn Arnold: Priesthood (2013–present)

 Arnold was ordained as a deacon in Adelaide in November 2013 and as an Anglican priest at St Peter's Cathedral on 6 December 2014 by the Archbishop of Adelaide.
 As one of seven deacons elevated to the Order of Priests, he became authorised to perform baptisms, preside over Holy Communion, pronounce Absolution, and give blessings.
 Arnold described his calling as helping the church articulate Christ's message by serving the hungry, homeless, sick, prisoners, and strangers.
 From 2014 to 2024, Arnold hosted a weekly radio program on 1079 Life titled Sunday Night with Lynn Arnold.
 He gave a prayer during Bannon's state funeral at St Peter's Cathedral on 21 December 2015.
 Arnold also chaired the Crawford Fund's Food for a More Secure World from 2018 to 2024.

-Arnold served as chair of the Don Dunstan Foundation until June 2020, when Jane Lomax-Smith succeeded him, and he continues to serve on the board as director and patron.
+Arnold was chair of the Don Dunstan Foundation until June 2020, when Jane Lomax-Smith succeeded him, and he continues on the board as director and as a patron.
 Additionally, Arnold held the post of reader in public theology at St Barnabas Theological College until 2022.
-On 2 August 2022, he received a partial ASIO file revealing that he had been monitored for decades since his anti-Vietnam War activism.
+On 2 August 2022, he received a partial Australian Security Intelligence Organisation (ASIO) file revealing that he had been monitored for decades since his anti-Vietnam War activism.
 The 150-page file contained meeting summaries, newspaper clippings, and rally photographs, with some sections redacted or destroyed.
 ASIO had monitored him to determine whether he was a communist and ultimately concluded he was not.
 Arnold expressed surprise that some close friends had reported on him and suspected surveillance continued during his premiership.
 He described feeling both understanding of national security needs and dismayed by the breaches of trust.
+Arnold is the patron of the Adelaide Park Lands Association, and has been outspoken in protecting the Adelaide Park Lands from the Malinauskas Government.
+The University of Divinity appointed the Arnold as its next chancellor for a three-year term commencing on 1 January 2027.